 Same-store sales fall short in July

-Clouding the July results even further, and making it all the more difficult to get a clear fix on what's going on at retail, stores were up against a tough comparison with last year, when consumers were cashing in their newly minted tax rebate checks, inflating sales for the year-before period.
+Clouding the July results even further, and making it all the more difficult to get a clear fix on what's going on at retail, stores were up against a tough comparison with last year, when consumers were cashing in their newly minted tax rebate checks.

 Despite some firming during the last week of the month, same-store sales for all of July slipped by 0.4 percent from June levels, well short of a targeted month-over-month increase of 0.3 percent, the Redbook Retail Sales Average reported.